Brain and Spinal Cancers

 Different types of nervous system cells can become cancerous, and the type of cell affected determines the type of brain or spinal tumor.
 They are categorized by looking at the cells under a microscope.
 Doctors use this information to understand the expected growth pattern and speed, as well as which treatments may work best.

 Tumors that begin in the brain or spine are called primary tumors, while tumors that begin in another part of the body and then spread to the brain or spine are called metastatic or secondary tumors.
-For adults, secondary brain and spine tumors are more common than primary tumors, and they are treated differently.
+For adults, metastatic brain tumors are more common than primary tumors, and they are treated differently.
 This page pertains to primary tumors.

 Brain tumors account for up to 90% of all primary central nervous system cancers.